 How can I pay for this assessment?

-- Option 2: Full payment between the dates of November 1, 2018 and November 1, 2019.
-Interest on this option will be for the entire year regardless of when the balance is paid off.
+- Option 2: Full payment between November 1 the year assessments are approved and November 15 of the following year.
+Interest on this option will be for the entire year, regardless of when the balance is paid off.

 - Option 3: Payment over the standard assessment term, which is 5 years.
 Payments would be included in your property taxes.

-- Option 4: Partial prepayment by October 31, 2018 (minimum amount of $100).
+- Option 4: Partial prepayment by October 31 the year assessments are approved (minimum amount of $100).
 The remaining balance would be paid under Option 3.

 What does the paint mean?